-As a Local Control Authority, Strathfield Council is responsible for the monitoring and enforcement of legislative compliance relating to the Noxious Weeds Act 1993.
+As a Local Control Authority, Strathfield Council is responsible for the monitoring and enforcement of legislative compliance relating to the Biosecurity Act 2015.

 To fulfil this obligation, Council employs a “Noxious Weeds Officer”.
-The Noxious Weeds Officer is an authorised person as defined in the Noxious Weeds Act 1993.
-Generally the Noxious Weeds Officer is responsible for the day to day management of weeds within the LCA.
+The Noxious Weeds Officer is an authorised person as defined in the Biosecurity Act 2015.
+Generally the Noxious Weeds Officer is responsible for the day to day management of weeds within the LGA.
 Roles include:

 - Being the initial point of contact